Adjuvant therapy: Treatment provided in addition to the primary treatment.

 Prolia®: Also known as denosumab.
 Prolia® is given as an injection under the skin two times a year by a health care professional.
 It is approved for the treatment of osteoporosis in postmenopausal women who are at high risk for fracture.
 This medication acts by inhibiting bone breakdown.

 Reclast®: Also known as zoledronic acid.
 Reclast® is given by infusion over 15 minutes either once yearly in patients with osteoporosis or every other year in patients with osteopenia.
-This medication builds back done density to help protect bones against fracture.
-Reclast® is used to treat and prevent osteoporosis in postmenopausal women, to increase bone mass in men with osteoporosis, and to treat other forms of bone mass loss in men and women.
-It may be a good alternative for patients who can not tolerate oral bisphosphonate therapy.
+This medication helps protect bones against fracture.
+Reclast® is used in both men and women.
+It may be a good alternative for patients who cannot tolerate oral bisphosphonate therapy.

 Reduced libido (inhibited sexual desire): A decrease in desire for or interest in sexual activity.